egeny/fabuloos-website/documentation/api/attach.md

 player.on("click", function() { console.log("Clicked!"); }); // Listen for the "click" event
 player.detach(); // Detach all listeners

-// Clicking won't trigger the "click" event
+// Clicking won’t trigger the "click" event

 player.attach()